Aa-Aanegola/Grad-CAM/README.md

 - Counterfactual Activation Map

 ### File Structure
 `GradCam.py` contains the main implementation of the GradCAM and its extensions.
-The jupyter notebooks use modules imported from `GradCam.py`, and demonstrate its usage.
+The jupyter notebooks use modules imported from `GradCam.py`, and demonstrate their usage.

 ### Results
 - Base GradCAM